coachshea/neo-pipe/readme.md

 ===========

 As mentioned previously, this plugin has been specifically designed to integrate smoothly with the [projectionist] plugin.
+If you are not familiar with [projectionist], I stongly encourage you to give it a look.
+It allows for a simple and clean method of assigning values on a per-project (or global) basis.
+Using [projectionist] can save you from a lot of unneccessary autocommands designed to handle per-project requirements.

 ```Javascript
 // compile livescript